Skip to main content

 Fictional foods we wish were real

 Have you ever read a book that described a food you wished you could actually taste?
 You're not alone, dear Friend.
-Atlas Obscura has an article on fake snacks we'd all most like to try.
+Atlas Obscura has an article on fake snacks we'd all most like to try .
 So go grab a butterbeer and some Scooby snacks and read away.

 It's Banned Books Week!

 And in honor of it, The Guardian has an article on the best banned books to read.
 Because, hey, increasing the public's desire to actually read the book the point of banning them, isn't it?
 Most of the books in the article are either children's books or YA so they're pretty much accessible to us all.
 Let's have it, Friends.
+Want to learn more about banned books?
+Visit the American Library Association here .

 Jones Library seeks Library Technician